 Need to know

-- The difference between inverter and normal microwaves is in the way power is delivered
+- The difference between inverter and regular microwaves is in the way power is delivered

 - Inverter microwaves provide a constant stream of power for the entire cooking time to avoid overheating

 Microwaves tend to be a staple item in any kitchen – you can use them to reheat leftovers, defrost meat or cook veggies and rice.
-When it comes to shopping for one, there are normal conventional microwaves and then there are inverter microwaves that claim superior performance.
+When it comes to shopping for one, there are standard microwaves and then there are inverter microwaves that claim superior performance.

 But what's the difference between the two and do inverter microwaves actually perform better?
-We've put many microwaves to the test in our labs, with and without inverter technology, to find out.
+We've been assessing microwave performance for over 40 years and have put many microwaves to the test in our labs.
+Here's what we've found.

 An inverter microwave works by heating, reheating or defrosting food at a constant power level for the duration of the cooking time.